Who is Online

 The Christmas Tree

-A Christmas Tree remains a symbol of these pre-Christian traditions and half a decade ago I bought a new one.
+A Christmas Tree remains a symbol of these pre-Christian traditions and a decade ago I bought a new one.
 The old one was thirty years old.
 I inherited it from my parents.

 It was under that tree that my infant children and their cousins played, and collected their presents, when we visited my parents at Christmas.
 But alas, it had become very shabby.
 Those same children mocked it as a sad shadow of the one of distant memory; when it was vast and glittering; towing above them; a thing of wonder.